OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 #### Unknown06

 Set the memory area `0034ecd8` with the 4-byte parameter.
-The purpose of that memory area is unknown.
-Found 64 times and only in `btl`.
+Changes the amount of room transitions needed to respawn an enemy if defeated.

 #### Unknown07

 Set the memory area `0034ecdc` with the 4-byte parameter.
-The purpose of that memory area is unknown.
 Very uncommon as it's ony found 7 times in the maps `ca12` and `nm02` in `btl`.
+Changes the amount of room transitions needed to respawn an object if destroyed.

 #### Unknown09